-- Battery bank to store electricity for use as needed by electrical 12V appliances and gadgets in your RV.
+- A battery bank to store electricity for use as needed by electrical 12V appliances and gadgets in your RV.
 If 110V electricity is needed, the electricity is sent through an inverter first.
 Battery banks for smaller RV solar systems may only be one deep-cycle 12V battery, typically AGM or lithium-ion.
-Improved storage requires more batteries including 6V batteries (two 6V, wired in series, produces 12V).
+Improved storage requires more batteries, including 6V batteries (two 6V, wired in series, produce 12V).

 - RV solar systems also need wires and a battery monitor to tie in your RV electrical system.